 Keibooks is dedicated to providing resources for readers and writers of tanka and related poetry.
 We publish non-fiction articles, book reviews, and announcements pertaining to tanka literature in the pages of Atlas Poetica (see guidelines for details on how to submit), and we reprint articles from our own publications, tanka research by M. Kei, and other articles of value to the tanka community.
 We are especially pleased to host a list of international resources to support tanka poets and readers around the world, plus important reference items, such as M. Kei’s Bibliography of Tanka that contains over 1400 entries, the most comprehensive bibliography of tanka in English.

 We are also pleased to host Tomoe Tana’s master thesis documenting her research into the Japanese American and Japanese Canadian tanka poets, organizations, and publications of the 20th century.
 Most of her information is unknown and unavailable outside of her thesis.
-It exists in the real one as only one (one!) physical copy of her thesis.
+It exists in the real world as only one (one!) physical copy of her thesis.
 Should anything happen to it, the knowledge she compiled about the history of tanka in North and South America would have perished.
 We are grateful for her son Shibun Tana’s permission to publish online.

 Articles hosted here address novice, intermediate, and advanced readers and writers of tanka literature.
 For readers new to tanka, we recommend starting with the Introduction to Take Five : Best Contemporary Tanka, Vol. 1, and also the Preface to Fire Pearls 2.
 For poets new to writing tanka, we recommend ‘A Brief Statement on Tanka Definition’.
 Many back issues of Atlas Poetica contain informational articles written about many different aspects of tanka literature and they are available to read for free online.